openthread/pyspinel/README.md

 #### exit

 Exit spinel-cli.
-CTRL+C is also okay.
+CTRL+C may also be used.

 #### quit

 Exit spinel-cli.
-CTRL+C is also okay.
+CTRL+C may also be used.

 ### clear